 No Turning Back : Life, Loss, and Hope in Wartime Syria (WW Norton, 2018) Tangental to Palestinian history.

-    Atef Alshaer, editor
+Atef Alshaer, editor (University of Westminster)

 The Nakba : Through Palestinian Writers’ Eyes (Saqi Books, 2018) Poetry and prose on the Nakba by Palestinian writers over the last seventy years : pre-Nakba, post-Nakba and post-Oslo Accords.
 Authors include Mahmoud Darwish, Samira Azzam, Fadwa Tuqan and Edward Said, as well as by emerging Palestinian writers.

 Nabil Anani (widely exhibited fine artist, born Latroun, resident of Ramallah)